$K_1(Var)$ is presented by stratified birational equivalences: Relations of

+Here, we apply Theorem~\ref{thm:NenSurj} to establish the connection between the generators of $K_1(\Var_k)$ and birational maps.
+We begin with the case of irreducible varieties.

-Theorem~\ref{thm:NenSurj} justifies the claim that $K_1(\Var_k)$ is generated by a certain subclass of birational equivalences.
-Recall: a birational equivalence $f\colon X\dashrightarrow Y$ on varieties is a rational map defining an isomorphism $U\cong f(U)$, where $U\subseteq X$ and $f(U)\subseteq Y$ are non-empty opens.
-Call such an $f$ {\em stratified} if, in addition, $X\setminus U\cong Y\setminus f(U)$.
-This resembles a double exact square in $\Var_k$,\footnote{More precisely: a stratified birational equivalence yields a 1-simplex $(A,A')\to (B,B')$, with two possible choices of quotients -- $(\frac{B}{A},\frac{B}{A})$ or $(\frac{B'}{A'},\frac{B'}{A'})$.
-These are canonically isomorphic, so the choice does not affect the homotopy class in $K_1$.
-Finally, since the 1-simplex lies in the basepoint component of $G\Var_k$, it is equivalent to a double exact square in $K_1$ by Theorem~\ref{thm:NenSurj}.} except that exact squares allow the open subvariety to be empty.
-The following corollary shows this extra generality is not essential.
+Recall: a birational equivalence $f\colon X\dashrightarrow Y$ between irreducible varieties is a rational map defining an isomorphism $U\cong f(U)$, where $U\subseteq X$ and $f(U)\subseteq Y$ are non-empty opens.
+We call such an $f$ {\em stratified} if, in addition, This resembles a double exact square in $\Var_k$, except that exact squares allow the open subvariety to be empty.
+The following corollary shows this extra generality is not essential for $K_1$.

 \begin{corollary} Let $\alpha,\beta\colon A\to A$ be any pair of automorphisms in a pCGW category $\calC$.
 By Axiom (I), we may either regard them as $\M$-morphisms or $\E$-morphisms.
 Hence, define